 The HE STA shall report the buffer status for all ACs, indicated by the ACI Bitmap subfield, in the Queue Size All subfield of the BSR A-Control field; except that the STA may set the Queue Size All subfield to 255 to indicate an unknown/unspecified BSR for those ACs(#2190, 2191) [3325, 6196]

-The HE STA shall set the Delta TID subfield according to Table 9-XX[6695, 8705] (Delta TID subfield encoding), and the Scaling Factor subfield as defined in 9.2.4.6.4.5 (Buffer Status Report (BSR)).
+The HE STA shall set the Delta TID subfield according to Table 9-XX18c[6695, 8705] (Delta TID subfield encoding), and the Scaling Factor subfield as defined in 9.2.4.6.4.5 (Buffer Status Report (BSR)).

-NOTE 1—The STA can send an unsolicited BSR in response to Basic variant Trigger frames (with or without random RUs, as defined in 27.5.2.3 (STA behavior) and in 27.5.2.6 (UL OFDMA-based random access)) or it can send the unsolicited BSR after accessing the WM using EDCA.
+NOTE 1—The STA can send an unsolicited BSR in response to Basic variant Trigger frames (with or without random RUs, as defined in 27.5.2.3 (STA behavior for UL MU Operation) and in 27.5.2.6 (UL OFDMA-based random access)) or it can send the unsolicited BSR after accessing the WM using EDCA.

 NOTE 2—The STA can include both the QoS Control and the BSR A-Control field in the same frame and it can set the Queue Size subfield of either of them to a value of 255.